EnigmaCurry/d.rymcg.tech/mopidy/README.md

 make open
 ```

+The snapcast control page is now opened in your web browser.
+You can
+use this page to see all the connected snapcast clients, control their
+individual volumes, as well as press the Play button to connect your
+browser itself as a streaming client.
+Load this same page on devices
+throughout your house, to maky any device a client.

 ## Configure your MPD client

 Mopidy is controlled by the MPD protocol.
 You can use any MPD client